People

 Quincey started working in my lab in spring 2016 as a GIS technician, and she continued working with me as a full-time research technician in summer 2016.
 She came back to the lab as a research technician in summer 2017 to work on biodiversity responses to restoration of desert grasslands in New Mexico.
 Quincey is a Project and Outreach Coordinator at Madison River Foundation in Bozeman, MT.

-Shay Callahan, Undergraduate student
+Shay Callahan, MS, Undergraduate researcher

-Thomas Stephens, Undergraduate student (Union College)
+Thomas Stephens, Undergraduate researcher (Union College)

 Thomas came from Union College in summer 2016 and worked with Katie on personality-dependent movement behavior in red-backed salamanders.
 He also collected preliminary data on how timber harvest affects color morph frequencies in red-backed salamanders.

-Maddie Balman, Undergraduate student
+Dr. Maddie Balman, PhD, Undergraduate researcher

-Lauren Walter, Undergraduate student
+Dr. Lauren Walter, PhD, Undergraduate researcher

-Alison McCarthy, Undergraduate student
+Alison McCarthy, Undergraduate researcher

 Alison started working in my lab on the population genetics of banner-tailed kangaroo rats in Fall 2012.
 She was a summer research student in 2013 and 2014, and she completed honors work on effects of forest fragmentation on behavior of red-backed salamanders.
 She’s currently a Coastal Watershed Protection Coordinator at Clean Ocean Action.

-Nick Steijn, Undergraduate student
+Nick Steijn, Undergraduate researcher

 Nick conduced summer research in 2014 on the abundance and distribution of terrestrial salamanders along a forest fragmentation gradient.
 Nick is currently a graduate student at Northern Illinois University working on effects of invasive plant removal on small mammal communities.

-Kristen Cronmiller, Undergraduate student
+Kristen Cronmiller, Undergraduate researcher

 Kristen started working in my lab on the population genetics of red-backed salamanders in fall 2014, and then she continued working with me as a full-time research technician throughout 2015.

-Sam Knopka, Undergraduate student
+Sam Knopka, MS, Undergraduate researcher